iPadOS 15 Problems: 5 Things You Need to Know

 iPadOS 15 Problems

-iPad mini, iPad Pro, iPad Air, and iPad users are complaining about a variety of iPadOS 15 bugs and performance issues including some that appear every time Apple releases a new operating system.
+iPad mini, iPad Pro, iPad Air, and iPad users are complaining about a variety of iPadOS 15 bugs and performance issues including some that appear every time Apple releases new software.

 The early list of iPadOS 15 problems includes download and installation problems, UI lag, crashes, issues with first and third-party apps, Face ID problems, Wi-Fi issues, and Bluetooth issues.

-This is a very early list and we expect it to grow as more people transition from iPadOS 14 to iPadOS 15.
+This is a very early list and we expect it to grow as more people transition from iPadOS 14 to iPadOS 15 and the first version of iPadOS 15 to newer software.

 If you haven’t downloaded iPadOS 15 yet, we recommend preparing yourself, and your iPad, for the move.
 A little prep work ahead of time could help you avoid major headaches.